rjsmethurst/starpy/README.md

         :samples_save:
         Location at which the :samples: array was saved to.
         :fig:
         Samples plotted as contours and integrated over to a each one dimensional histogram with median values and 1sigma         values either side.
+The triangle.py module is necessary to produce these plots and is provided in the starfpy            repository.
+It can also be downloaded here: https://github.com/dfm/triangle.py or with pip install triangle_plot         at the command line.